nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/Introduction-to-Conda/index.md

     The conda lesson uses a standardized binder environment, which will work on Windows, Mac, and Linux operating systems, and Firefox, Safari, and Chrome web browsers.

-    The installation tutorial is currently written specifically for installing the MacOS version of Miniconda.

 === "Tutorial Resources"